szarnyasg/duckdb-web/_posts/2024-10-30-analytics-optimized-concurrent-transactions.md

 | HyPer       | 0.66 | 6.06 | 61.54 |
 | PostgreSQL  | 1.42 | 5.45 | 50.05 |

-Recall that here we are changing a single column out of 100, a common use case in wrangling analytical data sets.
+Recall that here we are changing a single column out of 100, a common use case in wrangling analytical datasets.
 Because DuckDB's MVCC scheme is *designed* for those use cases, it shows exactly the same runtime as in the single-column experiment above.
 In SQLite, there is a clear impact of the larger row size on the time taken to complete the updates even without MVCC.
 HyPer and PostgreSQL also show much larger, up to 100× (!) slowdowns as the amount of changed rows is increased.

 This neatly brings us to checkpointing.